Cold and Flu Symptoms

-If you’re an adult you might suffer from the symptoms of a cold 2-4 times a year, but your children could experience a cold up to 10 times annually.2
+If you’re an adult you might suffer from the symptoms of a cold 2-4 times a year, but your children could experience a cold up to 10 times annually.

 Just as with a cold, you might find yourself suffering from symptoms such as a blocked or runny nose, sore throat or headache.
-Unlike a cold, however, you may also experience a dry chesty cough.2 Muscle and joint pain, as well as tiredness and fatigue2 could make it feel like it’s impossible to get out of bed, let alone leave the house.
+Unlike a cold, however, you may also experience a dry or a chesty cough.
+Muscle and joint pain, as well as tiredness and fatigue could make it feel like it’s impossible to get out of bed, let alone leave the house.

-Where a cold typically begins with a runny nose, the flu is more likely to start with a dry sensation in the throat and nose.3
+Where a cold typically begins with a runny nose, the flu is more likely to start with a dry sensation in the throat and nose.

 Although irritating, coughing is your body’s way of expelling foreign material or excess mucus that may be present in the upper airway passages and lungs.
 Coughing can also occur as a reaction to irritation.
 Whatever the cause, persistent coughing can disrupt both your day and night.